CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-database-fields.md

-# REST API: creating a field in a database
+# REST API: POST database field

 Method to add a new field to an existing database.
 This is an HTTP POST call to the following address:

 `https://api.copernica.com/v1/database/$id/fields?access_token=xxxx`